aws/eks-anywhere/designs/multiple-worker-node-groups.md

 * Add multiple worker node group configurations in the `workerNodeGroupConfigurations` array in cluster specs.
 * Have the ability to point each worker node group configuration to a different machine configuration.
+* Have the ability to point multiple worker node groups to same machine config.
 * Specify separate node counts and taints information for each node group.

 ### Statement of Scope